arachnidlabs/arachnidlabs.github.com/source/_posts/2013-02-05-introducing-re-load.markdown

 So what would you do with a re:load?
 You could use it as I am - to test a power supply.
 Hook it up to a constant voltage supply to turn it into a constant current supply for electroplating, to test out a high power LED, or for other purposes.
 Or hook it up in winter for a bit of extra heat.

 If you're interested in a re:load to call your own, they're available as kits on Tindie.
 Get the regular (3A, 12W) version [here](https://tindie.com/shops/arachnidlabs/reload-the-simple-robust-affordable-dummy-load/), or the Epic Reload (6A, 20W) [here](https://tindie.com/shops/arachnidlabs/epic-reload-the-simple-robust-powerful-adjustable-dummy-load/).
-If you're impatient, use coupon code 6373FA2, get 20% off and I'll send you one of the prototype boards as soon as the fundraiser ends.
-The only differences between the prototypes and the production version will be some slight component reshuffling and silkscreen changes.

 Naturally, the whole project is OSHW.
-Get the complete schematics to build your own [here](https://github.com/arachnid/reload).
+Get the complete schematics to build your own [here](https://github.com/arachnidlabs/reload).